Deploying A-Ops

 A-Ops is a service used to improve the overall security of hosts.
 It provides functions such as asset management, CVE management, exception detection, and configuration source tracing to identify and manage information assets, monitor software vulnerabilities, and rectify system faults on hosts, ensuring stable and secure running of hosts.

-The following table describes the modules of the A-Ops service.
+The following table describes the modules related to the A-Ops service.

 2 Environment Requirements